Buffalo, Buffalo County, Wisconsin: History

 The Winona Junction rail station, a passenger station of the Chicago, Burlington and Quincy Railroad, was formerly located in the town.
+In older CB&Q timetables, this location was also known as Miner.

 This station was first located at the crossing of the Chicago and North Western Railroad before it reached the Winona Rail Bridge.
 This is where the original approach road for the old wagon bridge ran.
 When the new Main Channel Bridge was constructed, and the wagon bridge removed, the Winona Junction station was moved to the Northwest, away from the actual crossing, along the CB&Q tracks near to the new approach road.
 The Flyway trail that opened in 2020 has a bridge that goes directly over the original East Winona junction of the two railroads.